Severe weather in East kills at least 2, hits airlines schedules hard and causes widespread power outages

 "This does look to be one of the most impactful severe weather events across the Mid-Atlantic that we have had in some time," National Weather Service meteorologist Chris Strong said in a Facebook live briefing.

-About 30 miles north of Baltimore, in Westminster, Maryland, 33 adults and 14 children were trapped in their cars for several hours after strong winds knocked down utility poles along Route 140, CBS News Baltimore reported.
+About 30 miles north of Baltimore, in Westminster, Maryland, 33 adults and 14 children were trapped in their cars for several hours after strong winds knocked down more than 30 utility poles along Route 140, CBS News Baltimore reported.
 They were all safely evacuated by 11:30 p.m., police said.

+Utility workers had to de-energize the powerlines so that they could be removed.
+"They were stuck there because the powerlines came down and they couldn't get out of their vehicles," Carroll County Sheriff James DeWees said.

 Parts of Maryland were also dealing with severe flooding.
 More than a dozen motorists had to be rescued after getting stranded by floodwaters in Cambridge, Maryland, police said in a statement.